therion23/TAC/README.md

 Copyright (C) 1992 till present day by Nocturnal Productions, Copenhagen, Denmark.

 All rights hereby donated to the Public Domain.
-Keep my name on it, if you are a Gent, but not strictly necessary - a frown from me won't get you in any court.
+Keep my name on it, if you are a Gent, but not strictly necessary - a frown from me won't get you into any court.